MetalHexx/TeensyROM-CLI/README.md

 CLI Tool for TeensyROM Emulator, Fast Loader, MIDI and Internet cartridge for Commodore 64/128.

 ## Features
-### Remote File Launching
+### Remote File Launching (experimental)
-Remote launch your files both with a menuing system or command line parameters.
+Remote launch your files both with guided workflow or command line parameters.
+This is an early preview and experimental feature.

 https://github.com/user-attachments/assets/181d7bb5-ce19-4560-8fd6-45b8b73cfcc4